-What exactly is the purpose of a CRM?
-How can a CRM help you attract and retain more customers?
-How can you integrate your CRM with your website?
+How can you utilize a CRM to help you attract and retain more customers?
+How can you integrate your CRM with your other platforms like HubSpot?

 Tell me about CRMs

-A CRM helps you and your company manage your customers, your prospects and your sales.
-CRMs can be either web-based or stand-alone systems and can keep track of people, their relationships to you, whom they work for, what they're doing, what they're thinking about buying and how often they contact you, among an incredible number of other options.
+A CRM helps you and your company manage your customers, your prospects, and your sales.
+CRMs can be either web-based or stand-alone systems and can keep track of people, their relationship to you, whom they work for, what they're doing, what they're thinking about buying and how often they contact you, among an incredible number of other options.

-Some use CRMs for other purposes - such as keeping track of technical support or marketing goals - but the majority of users find particular use keeping track of prospects, opportunities and other sales information.
-The benefits of using a CRM for you or your company are a more streamlined sales process, increased customer and prospect interaction, and the ability to not only keep track of the people you want, but also to nurture those relationships in any way you see fit.
+Some use CRMs for other purposes - such as keeping track of technical support or supplementing marketing goals — but the majority of users find particular use keeping track of prospects, opportunities, and other sales information.
+The benefits of using a CRM for you or your company are a more streamlined sales process, increased customer and prospect interaction, and the ability to not only keep track of the people you want but also to nurture those relationships in any way you see fit.